thebowenfeng/livestream-website/README.md

 Install .NET Core 3.0 framework

 Run executable in Debug folder.
 Ensure DLL files are placed in the same folder as the executable.

+## Live demo

+A live demo of the website can be found here: